DAS MINSK logo

 Tickets

-Ruth Wolf-Rehfeldt, In sich gefangen [Trapped Within Oneself], 1973.
+Ruth Wolf-Rehfeldt, In sich gefangen [Trapped Within Itself], 1973.
 Hasso Plattner Collection; Photo: Trevor Lloyd

 Isa Genzken, Weltempfänger